GET HARD RESULTS. Start here

 Viagra is designed to improve your physical performance during sex — that is, your ability to get and maintain an erection.
 However, it isn’t associated with any significant increase in your level of sexual interest, sexual arousal or your sex drive in general.

-For the most part, the male sex drive is controlled by hormonal factors, from adrenal hormones to androgen hormones such as testosterone.
+For the most part, the male sex drive is controlled by hormonal factors, including the androgen hormone testosterone.
 For example, a common sign of low testosterone is a weaker-than-normal sex drive.

 Viagra isn’t a hormonal medication.
 As such, it won’t have any significant effects on your levels of androgen hormones or sex drive.
 Instead, Viagra simply makes it easier to get and maintain an erection when you’re already in the mood for sex.

-Although Viagra can make it easier to get and maintain an erection, it does not seem to have any effect on the way sex feels.
+Although Viagra can make it easier to get and maintain an erection, it does not seem to have any effect on the way sex feels — other than what we’ve already said about helping with premature ejaculation, which may be a result of Viagra decreasing penile sensitivity.

 With this said, if you suffer from ED, using Viagra may produce a noticeable improvement in the general level of enjoyment you get from sex due to its effects on your sexual performance.